-There are many different models of challenger banks, some providing one product, focussed on doing one thing incredibly well, others providing full offerings to a particular customer segment, and many models in between.
+There are many different models of challenger banks, some providing one product, focused on doing one thing incredibly well, others providing full offerings to a particular customer segment, and many models in between.

 What is common among challenger brands launched by established financial institutions is that their product offering is often driven by a business need.
 For example: increasing total deposits, creating cross-selling opportunities, acquiring new customer segments, or providing liquidity.
 The downside of challenger brands founded on the business need of a parent company is that they often come with a lack of inherent user-focus.